open/close all folders

 - We Help the Helpless: Often takes this sort of jobs (always, if it's an assassination).
 That's why you write "XYZ" on the message board of Shinjuku Station to ask for his help: those are the last letters of the alphabet, and he may well be your last chance.

-- Few episode of the anime where he flys with no problem was made before this was revealed in the manga, though.
+- There are also a few episode of the anime (such as the second episode of the first season) where he flies with no problem that were made before this was revealed in the manga, though.